alamedyang/magedocs/Obsidian/script_control_flow.md

 ## If Single

-This is a simpler branching syntax meant for printing expanded output, not for writing outright.
+This is a simpler branching syntax meant for printing compiled output, not for writing outright.
 (MGS "natlang" had to be written like this.)

 ```
 if <simple condition> then goto <script name: string>;